wenzhixin/bootstrap-table/site/docs/api/table-options.md

 - **Detail:**

   Indicate a unique identifier for each row.
+  The Unique id should always be safe for html e.g. alphanumeric, it should not contain chars which can break html e.g. `"`.

 - **Default:** `undefined`